stefanos1316/my_curriculum_vitae/markdown/index.md

 Teaching experience
 -------------------

-Assisting my PhD advisor at Programming II course (Winter Semester of 2016, 2017, and 2018) by giving tutorial and Lab sessions in Java.
+Assisting my PhD advisor at Programming II course (Winter Semester of 2016, 2017, and 2018) by giving tutorial and Lab sessions in Java [[Repository](https://github.com/AUEB-BALab/courses)]

 Gave Java lectures and tutorials for the 1st and 2nd Coding Boot Camp in Athens, Greece (Oct.
 2017 - May 2018) <br />
 [[Repository](https://github.com/codeandwork/courses)] [[Proof](boot_camp_athens_2016_2017.pdf)]